Welcome To the New Baltimore Brew

 The current top honchos are Sergei Kuznetsov, an accountant and graduate of the Moscow State Technical University, and Alexander Pogozhev, an engineer and veteran of the Cherepovets operation.

 The Point’s modernization plans were delayed and then scrapped.
 Company headquarters decided it would, then it wouldn’t, then it might close the L blast furnace.
-Eventually, the furnace was kept running on the now-controversial “all-pellet” diet.
+Eventually, the furnace was kept running on an “all-pellet” diet.

 Both WCI Steel and Esmark were idled, leaving 6,000 steelworkers without jobs in Ohio and West Virginia.
 Severstal recently announced it would reopen some mills, although how many workers would get their jobs back is up in the air.

-Today, the prevailing mood at the highest levels of the United Steelworkers Union is that Mordashov should sell Sparrows Point and perhaps exit North America altogether.
+The prevailing mood at the high eschelons of the United Steelworkers Union is that Mordashov should sell Sparrows Point and perhaps exit North America altogether.
 The USWA has reportedly even suggested potential buyers.

 But the oligarch apparently doesn’t feel compelled to answer to anyone outside of his political and business cronies in Russia.
-Regarding the future actions of his company – and the fate of the Point – he’s as tight lipped and enigmatic as ever.
+Regarding future actions by his company – and the fate of The Point – he’s as tightlipped as ever.